- Public Works

 State Law AB 1826

-Similar to AB 341, this mandatory state requirement consists of a tiered system for compliance with organic recycling for businesses and multi-family residential complexes.
-Businesses and multi-family complexes are required to separate their food scraps and green waste for recycling.
+Similar to AB 341, this mandatory state law requires compliance with organic recycling for businesses and multi-family residential complexes.
+Businesses and multi-family complexes are required to separate organic waste for recycling.

 - Multi-family complexes with five or more units that have green waste or yard trimmings

-After January 1, 2019, all businesses that generate four cubic yards or more of commercial solid waste per week, regardless of type, must arrange for organic waste recycling services.
-Customers who would like more information about AB 1826 can visit the State's website.
+After September 1, 2020, all businesses and multi-family complexes (with 5 or more units) that generate two cubic yards or more of commercial solid waste per week, regardless of type, must arrange for organic waste recycling services.
+Customers who would like more information about AB 1826 can visit the State's AB 1826 website.